 In BC the Court upheld the restrictions.
 The BC Court of Appeal heard the appeal case in March 2022, including ARPA Canada’s submissions.
 We are now waiting for a decision, which could take up to a year.

 In Ontario the Court upheld the restrictions.
-In Ontario the churches are appealing the lower court ruling and ARPA Canada is applying to intervene.
+ARPA Canada is intervening at the Court of Appeal and has filed their written arguments waiting for a hearing.
 (You can read more about this case here)

 Background: Churches across the country faced unprecedent restrictions on the ability to gather for corporate worship.
 The leadership of churches have grappled with how to respond, and some churches decided that appropriate response was to appeal to the judicial branch of our government to determine the constitutionality of the restrictions.
 ARPA Canada has had the privilege of intervening in three provinces: BC, Manitoba, and Ontario.
 While of each these cases are different in terms of what the restrictions were and what legal arguments the churches put forward, they all at their core were asking the courts to find the restrictions on gathered worship unconstitutional.